 What type of person commits fraud on a large scale?
 By taking a closer look at executives who perpetrated massive fraud at corporations like Enron Corp. and Worldcom Inc., it is possible to identify a pattern of behavioral elements that are common to white-collar criminals.
 They include:

 Lack of a Moral Compass

-Troubling Friends, Family and Relationships
+Troubling Friends, Family, and Relationships

-To help them in their crimes, fraudsters often look for people who share the same social background or ambitions or who are gullible and easily manipulated.
+To help them in their crimes, fraudsters often look for people who share the same social background or ambitions or are gullible and easily manipulated.
 In his 2005 book, Sarbanes-Oxley and the Board of Directors: Techniques and Best Practices for Corporate Governance, Scott Green notes: “Those who are willing to commit fraud recruit from the corporate employee pool weak or needy personalities, and go to lengths to reward and protect them.”

-For example, they found that deceptive executives tend to disavow ownership by using words like “the company” or “the team” when they talk about their company, rather than saying “I.” Such executives also emphasize extreme positive emotions, using words such as “fantastic” instead of merely “good” or “solid” to mask mediocre performance, and often answer questions indirectly with short, prepared statements before redirecting conversation.
+For example, they found that deceptive executives tend to disavow ownership by using words like “the company” or “the team” when they talk about their company, rather than saying “I.” Such executives also emphasize extreme positive emotions, using words such as “fantastic” instead of merely “good” or “solid” to mask mediocre performance, and often answer questions indirectly with short, prepared statements before redirecting the conversation.

 After interviewing former Enron CEO Jeffrey Skilling, Dr. Archelle Georgiou summed up the man in a 2010 Fortune magazine article: “Was he arrogant?
 Yes.
 But that’s not a surprise.
 After all, arrogance springs from the same well of confidence that led him to the big chair at Enron.”